deafnv/file-server-mobile/README.md

 ## Build

+- Make `.env` file with `API-URL`.
+See `.env-template`.

-Replace host with your server domain in `android/app/src/main/AndroidManifest_template.xml`, and rename to `AndroidManifest.xml`.
+- Replace host with your server domain in `android/app/src/main/AndroidManifest_template.xml`, and rename to `AndroidManifest.xml`.
 See for details: https://developer.android.com/guide/topics/manifest/queries-element

 ```xml
 <queries>